jshirota/PreStorm/README.md

 ![code](/images/p04.png)

 Here's how you can export features as a KML file.
 If you set keepQuerying to true, all features are returned.
-You can also set the degreeOfParallelism for parallel downloading via PLINQ.
+You can also set the degreeOfParallelism for parallel downloading via PLINQ (hence the name PLINQ REST ORM).

 ![code](/images/p05.png)